yalestar/yalestar.github.io/names.md

 ### Fake Names

 Back when I was developing a lot of web and I needed to create fake accounts pretty regularly, it used to amuse me immensely to come up with fake names.
 Note that a few of these came from a website called NOTY (Name of the Year) that appears to have gone dark, but I can't recall which.
+A couple of them may have also come from Sean Tejaratchi's brilliant LiarTown site (now also defunct).

 * Bridley Scrotasm
 * Whiff Jacoozi